MohammadAmini1998/Clustering/README.md

 4. **Update Distance Matrix**: Update the pairwise distance matrix.
 5. **Repeat**: Repeat steps 2-4 until only one cluster remains.
 ### Dataset
 The dataset used for this project consists of a number of artificial points created in the `artificial_data.txt` file.
 Each line in the file represents a point along with its class label.
 However, for the purpose of clustering, we only consider the coordinates of the points.
-The format of each line in the file is as follows: